rprat-pro/mm-opera-hpc/polycrystal/README.md

 ```

 You will obtain a 3D mesh (5crystals.msh) of a polycrystalline sample
 with 5 grains.

-The geometry of the RVE is generated using the Mérope [^1] toolkit.
-For
-this example, a polycristal with 5 monocrystals.

-Make sure to load the `MEROPE` environment before running the mesh
+Make sure to load the `MEROPE` environment before running the mesh generation script:
-generation script:

 ```
 source ${MEROPE_DIR}/Env_Merope.sh